cscorley/dissertation/chapters/4_proposed/1_flt.md

 Hence, we train a topic model on the changeset corpus and use the model to index the snapshot corpus.
-Note that we never construct an index of the changeset documents on which the model is trained.
+Note that we never construct an index of the changeset documents used to train the model.
 In our approach, we only use the changesets to continuously update the topic model and only use the snapshot for indexing.

 To leverage the online functionality of the topic models, we can also intermix the model training, indexing, and retrieval steps.
 First, we initialize a model in online mode.
-Then, as changes are made, the model is updated with the new changesets as they are committed.
+We update the model with new changesets whenever a developer makes a commit.
 That is, with changesets, we incrementally update a model and can query it at any moment.
 This will allow for a *historical simulation* of how a changeset-based FLT would perform in a realistic scenario.

 #### Evaluation